 To ensure the structural integrity of towers and antennas, the owner of a tower shall ensure that it is maintained in compliance with standards contained in applicable local building codes and the applicable standards for towers that are published by the Electronic Industries Association, as amended from time to time.
 If, upon inspection, the Town concludes that a tower fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the tower, the owner shall have 30 days to bring such tower into compliance with such standards.
-If the owner fails to bring such tower into compliance within 30 days, such action shall constitute abandonment and grounds for the removal, in accordance with Section X, of the tower or antenna, as abandoned, at the owner's expense through execution of the posted security.
+If the owner fails to bring such tower into compliance with such standards.
+If the owner fails to bring such tower into compliance with Section X, of the tower or antenna, as abandoned, at the owner's expense through execution of the posted security.